-Every machine tool will vary as to how fast it can move each axis without losing steps.
-Losing steps means that even though the stepper motor gets the signal to move a step, it isn't physically able to move the step, and accuracy is lost.
+For your system to run accurately, it's important to tune the values on this panel correctly for your specific combination of drivers, motors and machine tool.
+All parameters must be set conservatively to prevent the system from losing position (losing steps).
+An axis can lose a step when the motor gets the signal to move a step, but isn't physically able to perform the move.
 The usual cause is insufficient torque at a given motor RPM.
 Since most stepper motors are open loop systems, there is no way of telling when a step is lost without physically measuring the movement of the axis and comparing that to the amount it should have moved.
-However, when it is not "over torqued", a stepper motor is very reliable and accurate.
-For that reason, we highly recommend finding the maximum rates at which steps are not lost, both with and without ramping, and then limiting the maximum rates for each axis to about 70% of those values.
-Due to variations in the drive mechanism for each axis, make sure you do the following tests in all directions, and at several positions along each axis.
+However, when stepper motors are not "over torqued" they are very reliable and accurate.
+For that reason, we highly recommend finding the values for the following settings at which steps are not lost, then limiting the settings to about 70% of those values.
+Due to variations in the drive mechanism for each axis, make sure you follow the instructions below at several positions along each axis, in both directions.